AIR multigrid with GMRES polynomials (AIRG) and additive preconditioners for Boltzmann transport: Introduction

 The aim of this work is hence to build an iterative method that solves \eref{eq:schur_us} with the following features: \begin{enumerate} \item Compatible with the space/angle discretisations we have developed previously \cite{Dargaville2019, Dargaville2019b} and hence does not rely on $\mat{L}$ having block diagonal and/or lower triangular structure \item Does not require the explicit construction of $\mat{M}_\textrm{m} \bm{\Sigma}_\textrm{s} \mat{D}_\textrm{m}$ \item Does not require the use of GS/sweeps \item Scalable in both the streaming and scattering limits with space/angle refinement \item Compatible with angular adaptivity \item Good strong and weak scaling in parallel with unstructured grids \end{enumerate} We examine the first four of these points in this paper, and leave investigation of adaptivity and the parallel performance of our method to future work.
-Here we present two contributions: the first is an algaebraic multigrid method based on combining AIR with low-order GMRES polynomials, which we call AIRG; the second is an iterative method where we apply additive preconditioners to an outer GMRES iteration on the angular flux, based on the streaming/removal operator and a DSA diffusion operator.
+Here we present two contributions: the first is an algaebraic multigrid method based on combining AIR with low-order GMRES polynomials, which we call AIRG; the second is an iterative method where we apply additive preconditioners to an outer GMRES iteration on the angular flux, based on the streaming/removal operator and a diffusion operator (DSA).
 Both these contributions can be used independently of the other; for example we could use AIRG to invert $\mat{L}$ and/or the DSA operator as part of a typical DG FEM/source iteration.

-We then compare our iterative method to the \textit{hypre} implementation of lAIR and find performance advantages.
+We then compare our iterative method to two different reduction multigrids, namely the \textit{hypre} implementation of lAIR and one where sparse-approximate inverses (SAIs) are used instead of our GMRES polynomials and find performance advantages.
 We therefore have an iterative method on unstructured grids which never requires the assembly of the full matrix in \eref{eq:schur_us}, that has both good performance and fixed memory consumption across all parameter regimes with space/angle refinement for Boltzmann transport problems.